 The Australian Property Hall of Fame

-In 2018 two new industry icons were inducted into the Australian Property Hall of Fame in a ceremony that took place at the Property Leaders' Dinner on 30 May 2018 at the QT, Canberra.
+In 2019 three new industry icons will be inducted into the Australian Property Hall of Fame in a ceremony that will take place at the Property Leaders' Closing Dinner on 18 June 2019 at the National Gallery of Australia, Canberra.

 Greg has more than 45 years’ experience in the real estate and the funds management industry and is a Non-Executive Director of the Charter Hall Group.
 Greg is the former Managing Director of Folkestone Limited which was acquired by Charter Hall Group in November 2018.
 Greg was the co-founder of Growth Equities Mutual, Paladin Australia and the James Fielding Group and CEO of Mirvac Group between 2004 and 2008 following their acquisition of the James Fielding Group.
 He is a past president of both the Property Council of Australia and Investment Funds Association.
 Greg’s current involvements include being the Chair of BackTrack, an organisation assisting vulnerable young people, a trustee of The Nature Conservancy Australia, and a board member of the Sydney Swans and Sydney Swans Foundation.

 GREG PARAMOR AO